yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

 ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/YB-ESP32-S3-AMP_recommended_wiring.jpg)

 ## Application hints:
-The board uses the popular WCH CH340X bridge chip between USB-C port and the ESP32-S3.
+The board on revision 2.x uses the popular WCH CH340X bridge chip between USB-C port and the ESP32-S3.
 If you plan to use the USB port then you need to install the CH340X Drivers on your Laptop/PC.
 For Windows go [here](https://www.wch-ic.com/search?t=all&q=ch341) and select the newest version of the driver installer 'CH341SER.EXE'.

 ### Arduino IDE:
 Select the board "**ESP32S3 Dev Module**" and choose the proper settings as shown below.
 Be aware, since the ESP32-S3 MCU is very versatile there are a lot of build options to play with.
 Espressif's homapage offers some help as well.